 PNW astronomers collaborate with the CAS and LCPRD in community outreach projects, such as nighttime viewing sessions, public talks, and on-site, summer youth astronomy camps.
 Such programs have already met with success.

 During its inaugural year, the LCPRD Youth Astronomy Camp saw 40 children from Lake and Porter counties in Indiana and Cook county in Illinois participate in four observing and informal education sessions organized by CAS members and PUC faculty at Buckley Homestead.
 Such programs will continue in the coming years.

 The CAC is located at LCPRD’s Buckley Homestead County Park in Lowell, IN and is already the home of the CAS’ Thomas Conway Observatory.
 The Thomas Conway Observatory was built by the steelworkers at USW/ArcelorMittal Burns Harbor Career Development Center.
-Its full story can be found on the CAS webpage.

 Adam W. Rengstorf, Ph.D.

 Adam Rengstorf teaches all levels of physics lecture and lab, gen-ed, astronomy and upper-level astrophysics courses.
 He also oversees all observing campaigns and undergraduate research projects at NIRo Observatory.